 These are very soft carriers with a closed bottom but with a hole on top so that your pooch always has his head sticking out.
 In these dogpacks, you basically have to seat your pooch inside and he has to remain in that position.
 On the top part there is an adjustable strap so that your dog can’t jump outside.
+Here’s an example:

 It’s only made for dogs up to about 15 lb (6.8 kg).
 Also, you should only use it for short distances.
 Your dog can get very hot inside because he’s having cloth all around himself.
+Plus, he can’t move but is stuck in this position.
 What’s very useful about it is that you can easily put it away because it’s very soft.

 “Legs free” carriers

 These carriers usually basically consist of just a little bit of cloth that you have to put on your dog like some kind of clothing.
 He’s then sort of hanging in it like a baby.

-What I like most about it is that your small dog can sit, turn around or lie down (if he’s a curler) inside your dogpack.
+What I like most about it is that your small dog can sit, turn around or lie down inside the Petsfit backpack.
 That means a maximum of relaxation possibility.
 Another big benefit are the mesh parts in front and on top that you can open with a zipper.
 That way you can have it open if your pup likes fresh air.
 Or have it closed if he should relax.
 It also has an inside clip to fix your puppers collar in case you have the dogpack open.

 The only thing that’s lacking is a strap or something like that to keep it together when folded.
 If you fold it, the upper and bottom part just hang loose so you always have to tie it onto something in order to keep it together.
 But you can just take any strap to do that yourself.

 What I really like about it is that you can use it as a backpack but also as a normal bag carrier.
-That versatility is really handy for traveling.
+That versatility is very useful for traveling and for hiking.
 Your pup can stretch out and relax, which is also a plus.
-All mesh sides can be closed by an extra layer in case you want to use it as a normal bag when your pooch isn’t using it.
+All mesh sides can be closed by an extra layer in case you want to use it as a normal bag when your pooch isn’t lying inside.